ZephyrTransport/zephyr-website/_events/2023-07-17-learning-big-data.md

 <li><strong>Petya Maneva</strong> is a transportation engineer with MAG travel demand modeling team and a GIS professional.
 She holds a master's degree in Geographic Information Science (GIS) from the University of Redlands, California.
 Petya is focused on spatial analytics and the data needs of travel demand models.
 Petya is a member of the oversight board of CTPP (Census Transportation Planning Products).</li>

-<li><strong>Arup Dutta</strong> is the Program Manager for the Travel Demand Modeling Program at the Maricopa Association of Governments in Phoenix, Arizona.
-His primary areas of expertise include travel demand modeling and travel forecasting.
-He has a Ph.D. degree in Civil Engineering with a minor degree in Computer Science from the University of Wisconsin-Madison, and an MS in Industrial Engineering and Operations Research from the University of Massachusetts, Amherst.</li>
 </ul>

 The session will be moderated by <strong>Lisa Zorn</strong>, who manages the Forecasting, Modeling & Surveys team within the Planning section at the Metropolitan Transportation Commission (MTC).